-In order to meet the vocational needs of VWCC students, the College maintains the Career Life Development Center.
-Its function is to provide career related information and to assist students in making sound career decisions.
-Informational components include college catalogs and transfer manuals; resources for exploring the nature of specific occupations; part-time, full-time, and summer employment opportunities; employment seeking skill guides and various other career development resources.
-Individual counseling is provided to afford the student a logical system of career guidance.
+The Career Life Development Center was established to provide career related information and to assist students and area residents in making sound career decisions.

+Informational components of the Center include college catalogs and transfer manuals; resources for exploring the nature of specific occupations; part-time, full-time, and summer employment opportunities; employmentseeking skill guides and various other career developmental resources.